 Understanding Island Life Real Estate

-And living on the island of Roatan also comes with other aspects that someone from the U.S. or Canada or Australia might not understand.
+And living on the island of Roatan also comes with other aspects that someone from the U.S. or Canada might not understand.
 The legal system here can be a headache and there are certainly challenges to doing business in a developing country with often-volatile social and political problems.

 Luckily, our island is isolated (remember?) from many of those issues.
 But legal transactions for real estate and residency processing can still be a bit more of a challenge to navigate here.